-Embedded business intelligence (BI) allows third party analytics software to be seamlessly integrated within another application.
-Many users realize the commercial applications they use access data that can be used for insightful decision-making.
+Embedded BI in a nutshell… Embedded BI (Business Intelligence) aims to provide a seamless integration of analytical capabilities directly into your applications.
+Many users realize the commercial applications they use to access data that can be used for insightful decision-making.

 For the fourth consecutive Analytics Value Matrix report, JReport has been ranked as an Expert by Nucleus Research.
 The report evaluates 23 BI vendors based on two criteria: product functionality and usability.
 Nucleus then categorizes the 23 BI vendors into four quadrants: Leaders, Experts, Facilitators, and Core Providers.
 Each quadrant often targets a different type of BI audience.